jsduenass/yourTeamWebsite/content/posts/library/watchlist/index.md

 - [ ] The Joke.
 Milan Kundera
 - [ ] Havel: A Life.
 Michael Zantovsky
 - [ ] Do androids dream of electric sheep.
 Philip K. Dick
+- [ ] Midnight in the Garden of Good and Evil.
+John Berendt

 ### Honorable mention